What is the Voice Center?

 included to keep the patient comfortable.

-An ENT physician or a Speech-Language Pathologist may perform the exam.
-At Eastern Carolina ENT, stroboscopic exams are performed by the two Speech-Language Pathologists on staff, Lisa Collins, MS, CCC-SLP and Morgan Greve, MA, CCC-SLP.
+A physician or speech-language pathologist may perform the exam.
+At Eastern Carolina ENT, stroboscopic exams are performed by the three speech-language pathologists on staff, Ashley K. Abel, M.S., CCC-SLP, Susan S. Hollowell, M.S., CCC-SLP, and Kathryn F. Waugh, M.S., CCC-SLP.

 What is Speech Therapy and when is it used?

-Speech therapy first involves educating the patient about their particular voice problem.
-Speech therapy exercises are most often presented the same day as the initial videostrobe, with the patient being instructed to practice these at home for a period of time.
+Speech therapy first involves educating the patient about his/her particular voice problem.
+Speech therapy exercises are most often presented the same day as the initial Videostroboscopy, with the patient being instructed to practice these exercises at home for a period of time.
 Occasionally, patients may need more formalized therapy in-office if progress is not made with home exercises.
-The original and follow-up Videostrobe pictures may be used to demonstrate to a patient the progress that he or she is making.
+The original and follow-up Videostroboscopy pictures may be used to demonstrate the patient’s progress.

 What are some examples of speech therapy techniques?